internet-identity-labs/NFID-SDK/docs/CONTRIBUTING.md

 - GitHub Codespaces:
   - [Fork, edit, and preview](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/creating-a-codespace) using [GitHub Codespaces](https://github.com/features/codespaces) without having to install and run the project locally.

-3. Install or update to **Node.js v16**.
-For more information, see [the development guide](https://github.com/github/docs/blob/main/contributing/development.md).
+2. Check our [README](../README.md) to get `react-ic-ii-auth` plugin working locally.

-4. Create a working branch and start with your changes!
+3. Create a working branch and start with your changes!

 ### Commit your update